- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30025_education.rev.1451945980.png)"/>

 - Remove all personal belongings from campus within 24 hours after the effective date of the Withdrawal unless an extension has been granted by the Dean of Students.

 Failure in courses will be recorded on the academic record of a student who does not properly follow these procedures.
 The actual date of withdrawal is usually, but not always, the last date that the student has attended classes.
 Academic or disciplinary suspension or dismissal take precedence over voluntary withdrawal or Leave of Absence in determining a student’s status and official reason for leaving the College.
 Rules governing refunds to students who withdraw are discussed in the College Catalog.
-When withdrawing from the College, a student will receive a “W” for all courses he/she is passing at the time of the withdrawal.
+When withdrawing from the College, a student will receive a “W” for all courses they are passing at the time of the withdrawal.
 Students who are failing a course at the time of withdrawal from the College will receive a grade of “WF” in that course.

 Readmission to the College